mikaa123/occ_api/lib/apis/v1/v1Doc.md

 		"_links": {
 			"self": { "href": "/" },
 			"users": { "href:" "/users" },
-			"authorization": { "href": "/authorization" }
+			"tokens": { "href": "/tokens" }
 		}
 	}

-# Group User and Token
+# User and Authentication
 User creation and authentication.

-## Authorization [/authorization]
+## Tokens [/tokens]
-The Authorization resource represents an authorization granted to the user.
+The Token resource represents an authorization granted to the user.
+You can only create a token by using **Basic Authentication**.

 + Model (application/json)
 	{
 		"token": "abc"
 	}

-### Retrieve Authorization [GET]
+### Create a token [POST]
 Returns a bearer token for the requesting user.
+The token's lifespan is 30 minutes.

 + Request
-	{
-		"username": "foo",
-		"password": "pwd"
-	}
+	+ Headers
+		 Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==

 + Response 200
-	[Authorization][]
+	[Token][]

 ## User [/user/{id}]
 The User resource.